spring-labs/ameba-lib/README.md

 ### Useful AOP aspects (1.2+)

-Three aspects are implemented to track method calls around application layers.
-Each aspect measures and traces the method execution time at a defined logging category.
+Four aspects are implemented to track method calls around application layers.
+Three of them measure and trace the method execution time at a defined logging category.
 The pointcut definition where the aspect actually takes place is pre-defined in `org.ameba.aop.Pointcuts`.
-This definition can be overridden by putting a customized `org.ameba.aop.Pointcuts` class onto the classpath.
+This definition can be overridden by putting a customized `org.ameba.aop.Pointcuts` class on the classpath.
 In addition to method tracing some aspects although care about exception translation and offer an extension point to translate custom exceptions.

 Ameba AOP support is enabled by including the package `org.ameba.annotation` in component-scan **or** by using the `@EnableAspects`